Samuel Elbert: Battle of Brier Creek

 There is ample reason to believe that, if the other two divisions had fought with the tenacity of Elbert’s command, things might have turned out differently, especially since General Andrew Williamson was on his way with 1200 men and General Griffith Rutherford was coming with 800 men to reinforce the army at Brier.
 As it was, General Lincoln’s plan to win control of the South and bring the war to an end resulted in disaster.
 General Ashe was later accused of cowardice for leaving the field of battle while Elbert was still engaged, but since nothing could be proved, a court of inquiry found Ashe only guilty of gross neglect.

 Elbert remained a prisoner on parole in the British camp for more than a year.
 During this time, he was accorded great respect and kindness.
-The British made every effort to suborn his allegiance, offering promotion, honors and other rewards, but he remained loyal to the American cause.
+The British made several efforts to convert his allegiance, offering promotion, honors and other rewards, but he remained loyal to the American cause.

 Elbert was given considerable freedom while being held prisoner, which was unusual given the typically harsh treatment of prisoners at the time.
 It is a family tradition, however, that this freedom exposed him to a plot upon his life.
 It was attributed to a gang of Tories who had every reason to dislike Elbert since he had been very active against them.
 Their plan was to have him killed by Indians.
 While strolling in the woods one day, Elbert encountered two Indians with guns aimed directly at him.
 He had always extended great kindness to the Indians whenever he had had dealings with them in the past.
 He made a secret signal to them, and they recognized him as a friend.

 The Patriot movement at Augusta petitioned the Continental Congress to offer Brigadier General James Inglis Hamilton in exchange for Elbert, and to arrange for his promotion to the rank of brigadier general in the Continental Army.
 This request was granted after the capture of Charleston by the British in 1780.

 Elbert went immediately to George Washington's headquarters in the north.
 General Washington was elated to accept Elbert's services, and at the Siege of Yorktown in 1781, Elbert was given command of a brigade.
 While at Yorktown, he made a lasting friendship with a young French general, the Marquis de Lafayette.
 This friendship continued after war's end, and these two men maintained a friendly correspondence for many years.
 Such was Elbert's admiration for Lafayette that he named one of his sons after him.